 Sia, best known for her hit songs “Chandelier” and “Cheap Thrills”, is somewhat infamous for hiding her face and identity by wearing over-the-top wigs and hats on stage and on the red carpet.
 But she took advantage of that reputation to give back in an unexpected and sincere way.

-This past week, as shoppers were scrambling to buy last-minute Thanksgiving groceries, Sia went undercover at a Walmart in Palm Springs, California to pay for everyone’s orders!
+As shoppers were scrambling to buy last-minute groceries, Sia went undercover at a Walmart in Palm Springs, California to pay for everyone’s orders!

 How Sia’s giving back